 Yeah, so Blake might be pretty creative when it comes to writing songs, but he's not always creative when it comes to naming animals.

-6. Shelton has a favorite song he's recorded
+6. He has a favorite Blake Shelton song

 7. He's used to reality TV

-Before The Voice Shelton was a coach on Clash of the Choirs and a judge on Nashville Star.
+Before The Voice, Shelton was a coach on Clash of the Choirs and a judge on the TV show Nashville Star.